MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/kusto.md

 * (`https://help.kusto.windows.net`) - value of the `Data Source` property.
 * `Samples`(default database) - value of the`Initial Catalog` property.

-Two additional properties are provided using the name/value syntax:
+Two more properties are provided using the name/value syntax:

 * `Fed` property (also called `AAD Federated Security`) set to `true`.
 * `Accept` property set to `true`.